raspereza/HtoAA/README.md

 Please fill free to edit this macro and add histograms of the distributions you are interested in.

 # Creating datacards
 To perform statistical analysis one needs to create datacards.
 This includes ascii file encoding uncertainty model and RooT files with the observed data, background and signal distributions.
-For more information on statistical tools used in the CMS analysis please consult [this documentation](https://twiki.cern.ch/twiki/bin/view/LHCPhysics/LHCHWG).
-You are adviced also to familiarize with the analysis by reading [dedicated paper](https://arxiv.org/abs/1907.07235v2) on the CMS analysis of 2016 data or [latest presentation] on the strategy of the H->aa search with the 2018 dataset(https://indico.cern.ch/event/1053526/contributions/4447626/attachments/2279719/3873270/Haa_2018.pdf).
+For more information on statistical tools used in the CMS analysis please consult [this documentation]().
+You are adviced also to familiarize with the analysis by reading [dedicated paper](https://arxiv.org/abs/1907.07235v2) on the CMS analysis of 2016 data or [latest presentation](https://indico.cern.ch/event/1053526/contributions/4447626/attachments/2279719/3873270/Haa_2018.pdf) on the strategy of the H->aa search with the 2018 dataset.

 At the last stage of the analysis, the signal is extracted from two-dimensional distribution of the muon-track pairs selected in the final sample.
 The purpose of the macro, producing datacards, is to create templates of the two-dimensional distributions for data, background and various signal processes as well as to define uncertainty model in the format compliant with the CMS statistical toolkit.